Mathematical comparison of classical and quantum mechanisms in optimization under local differential privacy: Conclusion

-We have investigated the difference between the sets $\CQ_n(\epsilon)$ and $\EC_n(\epsilon)$.
-Elements in $\CQ_n(\epsilon)$ correspond to CQ $\epsilon$-DP mechanisms in the local privacy context, and elements in $\EC_n(\epsilon)$ correspond to essentially classical ones with no quantum advantage.
-Although we have not fixed the dimension $d$ of finite dimensions $\mathbb{C}^d$ and $\mathbb{R}^d$, it is also important to study the case when $d$ is fixed.
-For instance, it is an interesting problem to find extreme points of $\CQ_n(\epsilon)$ with fixed dimension $d$.
-For the classical case, Holohan et al.\ \cite{Holohan2} studied extreme points of $\C_n(\epsilon)$ with fixed dimension $d$.
-Also, CQ DP mechanisms are expected to be superior to classical ones in information processing.
-Hence, we hope that such information processing is found in the near future.
+Although we have not fixed the dimension $d$ of the finite-dimensional vector spaces $\mathbb{C}^d$ and $\mathbb{R}^d$, it is also important to study the case when $d$ is fixed.
+For instance, it is an interesting problem to find extreme points of $\CQ_n^{(d)}(\epsilon)$.
+For the classical case, Holohan et al.\ \cite{Holohan2} studied extreme points of $\C_n^{(d)}(\epsilon)$.

 We have used Lemma~\ref{lem1'} to construct CQ $\epsilon$-DP $n$-tuples that do not lie in $\EC_n(\epsilon)$.
 Instead of Lemma~\ref{lem1'}, one might use \textit{symmetric, informationally complete, positive-operator-valued measures (SIC-POVMs)}.
-In this case, one can probably prove that $(\rho_i)_{i=1}^{d^2}\in\CQ_{d^2}(\epsilon)$ of density matrices on $\mathbb{C}^d$ constructed by a SIC-POVM does not lie in $\EC_{d^2}(\epsilon)$.
-However, we can prove this statement only for large $\epsilon>0$ if using Corollary~\ref{main2}.
-Hence, one needs something instead of Corollary~\ref{main2} to prove the above statement.
+In this case, one can probably prove that the CQ $\epsilon$-DP $d^2$-tuple $(\rho_i)_{i=1}^{d^2}$ of density matrices on $\mathbb{C}^d$ constructed by a SIC-POVM does not lie in $\EC_{d^2}(\epsilon)$.
+However, we can prove this statement only for large $\epsilon>0$ if using Corollary~\ref{main4}.
+Hence, one needs an alternative criterion instead of Corollary~\ref{main4} to prove the above statement.